cbmr-data/cbmr-data.github.io/esrum/_sources/index.rst.txt

 collaborators visiting CBMR.

-You are always welcome to :ref:`contact us <p_contact>` if you have questions or problems relating to the cluster.
+You are always welcome to :ref:`contact us <p_contact>` if you have questions or problems relating to the cluster, cohorts, other services or resources provided by the platform.

+We kindly ask that you acknowledge the use of services or resources provided by the Data Analytics Platform.
+See :ref:`p_guidelines` for more information.

 .. note::